-If you and the deceased person have a child together, you may need a death certificate when obtaining documents for children.
-For example, some states will require a proof of absence when acquiring a driver’s license for a minor.
-In some cases, you may also have to provide a death certificate when applying for passport for a minor under the age of 16.
+If you and the deceased person have a child together, you may need a death certificate when getting documents for children.
+For example, some states will ask for a proof of absence when getting a driver’s license for a minor.
+You may also have to provide a death record when applying for a passport for a minor under the age of 16.

 University and Education

-Many educational institutions will request parental identity, including copies of a death certificate, especially when qualifying children for tuition grants or scholarships.
-For this reason, it is recommended to order at least one copy of the death certificate for each child under 18.
+Many educational institutions will ask for parental identity, including copies of a death certificate.
+Especially when qualifying children for tuition grants or scholarships.
+For this reason, you should order at least one copy of the death record for each child under 18.
 If you do not have the document when it is needed, you can order a death certificate replacement at VitalRecordsOnline.

-In some cases, you may be required to provide a certified copy of a death certificate in order to acquire a marriage license in the future.
+You may need to provide a certified copy of a death certificate to get a marriage license in the future.

 How Many Copies of a Death Certificate Do I Need?

-In most cases you will need between 10 and 20 copies of a death certificate in order to handle all of the deceased person’s affairs and close out their finances.
+You will probably need between 10 and 20 copies to handle all of the deceased person’s affairs and close out their finances.
 In some cases, you will need additional copies of a death certificate to handle all affairs.

 How Do I Order a Death Certificate?

 The funeral home or coroner will issue a certified death certificate at the time of death.
-However, if you did not order enough copies at the time, you can easily order online death certificates at Vital Records Online.
+However, if you need more copies at the time, you can easily order online death certificates at Vital Records Online.

-It is also possible to order certified copies of the death certificate through the original funeral home and through the state where the person died.
-However, you will have to visit the funeral home or the local Health Records Office in person to begin the application.
+You can also order copies through the funeral home and the state where the person died.
+However, you must visit the funeral home or the local Health Records Office in person to begin the application.

 Can Anyone Get a Copy of Death Certificates Online?

-If you’re wondering who can get a copy of a death certificate after someone dies, the answer depends.
-In some states, death certificates are public domain documents and anyone can request a copy.
-In other states, you must prove your legal relationship which means that you must submit birth records, marriage licenses, or documentation of legal representation during life.
-If you’re unsure how to obtain a death certificate online, visit VitalRecordsOnline.com and fill out our easy form to determine eligibility in your state.
+If you’re wondering who can get a copy of a death record after someone dies, the answer depends.
+In some states, death certificates are public domain documents, and anyone can ask for a copy.
+In other states, you must prove your legal relationship.
+That means you must submit birth records, marriage licenses, or documentation of legal representation during life.
+If you’re unsure how to get a death certificate online, visit VitalRecordsOnline.com and fill out our easy form to determine eligibility in your state.
 Here, you can begin a death record search by name and order relevant death certificates for your deceased loved one.